Carrick-on-Shannon railway station

 Carrick-on-Shannon railway station serves the town of Carrick-on-Shannon.
-Whilst the town itself is in County Leitrim, the railway station lies across the border in neighbouring County Roscommon in the small area of Cortober or Mullaghmore.
+Whilst the town itself is in County Leitrim, the railway station lies across the border in neighboring County Roscommon in the small area of Cortober or Mullaghmore.

-The station opened on 3 December 1862.
+The station opened on 3 December 1862, being designed by George Wilkinson, who also created nearby Dromod Station.

+In 2025, local councilor Paddy Farrell decried the lack of updates and budget for updating the station, citing its growing need for maintenance.